aneeshmurali-n/AMN-STM32-Flasher/README.md

 The firmware is automatically burned onto the chip — no source code, no code editor, no complex setup required.

 This tool is perfect for **beginners and non-experienced users**, allowing anyone to try out STM32 projects **without compiling code or setting up development environments**.
+It also **saves time for experienced embedded system engineers**, as everything is fully automated.

 ---